akasha-code/wg-manager/README.md

   choose between full-tunnel, split-tunnel or custom routing.
 - **Edit settings**: open `.env` in your `$EDITOR` to tweak defaults such as DNS servers, keepalive or the base network.
+- **Change language**: switch between English and Spanish with automatic application restart to apply the new language immediately.
 - **Service controls**: restart `wg-quick@<interface>` or validate the current WireGuard configuration.
+- **Exit application**: clean exit option available directly from the main menu (in addition to ESC key support).
 - **Wizard rerun**: start the detailed setup wizard at any time with `wg-manager --wizard`.

 Generated client artefacts are stored under `~/wireguard-files/<peer-name>/` by default.
 Each directory contains the client configuration (`.conf`) and a QR code (`.png`) that can be scanned from mobile devices.

+## Recent Improvements

+- **Enhanced user experience**: Streamlined installation with reduced debug output for a cleaner, more professional setup process.
+- **Complete internationalization**: All user-facing messages now support both English and Spanish languages.
+- **Smart language switching**: Automatic application restart when changing languages with user confirmation to ensure seamless language transitions.
+- **Improved navigation**: Added clear exit option to main menu for better user experience and discoverability.

 ## Credits y apoyo